atombrenner/photo-timeline/doc/research.md

 ffprobe works for newer formats reliable

+## Conversion

+.mp4 should be the video container

+- `ffmpeg -i input.avi output.mp4` seems to work good enough
+- `ffmpeg -i input.wmv output.mp4` seems to work good enough

+The `-metadata creation_time=2019-01-01T12:00:00` can set the time to the generated file

 ## Tools

-- `rdfind --deleteduplicates true somedir`
+- `rdfind -deleteduplicates true somedir`